Fischermaen/vuepress-plugin-contributors/README.md

 # vuepress-plugin-contributors
 This component allows you to add a list of all contributors, which is sorted descending by the number of contributions.

-To get the list of contributors this plugins uses `git shortlog -nse --no-merges`.
+To get the list of contributors this plugins uses `git shortlog -nse --no-merges HEAD`.
+The shortlog is taken from the root path of the project, if you want the contributors to be retrieved only from a certain path, you can specify it with parameter `baseDir`.
 If you expect double entries due to e.g. changes of email-adresses, you may specify a `.mailmap` in the root of your project.
 (See [git dcumentation](https://git-scm.com/docs/git-shortlog))

 ## Installation
 ```shell